bpetrone/dost-fnri-workshop/README.md

 ### Acknowledgements

-This workshop samples heavily from materials generally shared by Josh Granek.
+This workshop borrows extensively from materials shared by Josh Granek.